JDiPierro/nypaddlingproject/README.md

 - DONE: Display the list of locations, searchable by County
 - Allow users to "Claim" a location that they plan to scout
     - Add checkboxes for "Updated Description" and "Added Photos" so reviewers know what to look for.
+- Add a button to report a broken link
 - Once a user has updated an entry they mark it Complete - Pending Verification
 - That puts it in a queue that admins have access to
 - An admin verifies the update was real and high quality.